 1. Cheaper

 There are some exceptions to the rule, but most apartments are cheaper to buy than houses.
-Not only are they more affordable, but you’re spoilt for choice.
+Not only are they more affordable, but there are generally far more to choose from (depending on where you're looking of course).

 2. More secure

-Would-be thieves often have to pass through several layers of security to get to your apartment door.
+Would-be thieves often have to pass through several levels of security to get to your apartment door.

 3. Low maintenance